AntoineCuinet/AntoineCuinet/README.md

 Actually :

-- 🔭 I’m currently working on a new ...
+- 🔭 I’m currently working on my personal portfolio 💻
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning system programming Shell and C
-- 📫 How to reach me: Website or Email
+- 📫 How to reach and contact me : Website or Email
-- ⚡ Fun fact: ...
+- ⚡ Fun fact : I handle alcohol well 🍺

 ### Connect with me :